 As well, there are quite a few other details that might be important for you to think about in purchasing any panel pet door.
 Begin with key points to get a quick overview of the most important issues.
-Then study the comparison chart and read the information on the patio panel FAQ page which covers the fine points of patio pet doors.
+Then study the comparison chart and read the information on the patio panel FAQ page which covers the fine points of sliding glass dog doors.

-These patio pet doors aren't only for dogs.
+These pet doors for sliding glass doors aren't only for dogs.
 In fact, they may be a better choice for cats than the ones intended specifically for cats!
 The reason is that each manufacturer generally offers a "Small" size and the flaps are all flexible and, therefore, safer than rigid "cat flaps".

-Q - Does PetDoors have a door option if my current sliding glass door is a dual pane/insulated glass door?
+Q - Does PetDoors.com have a door option if my current sliding glass door is a dual pane/insulated glass door?

-A - If your sliding glass door is dual paned/insulated you may be glad to know that PetDoors has a number of patio pet doors available for your specific situation.
+A - If your sliding glass door is dual paned/insulated you may be glad to know that PetDoors has a number of dog doors for sliding doors available for your specific situation.
 A few options available offer a low "E" coating for even better performance.
 The low “E” feature is especially important in extreme weathers as it keeps the heat from escaping the house on a cold, snowy day and visa versa; it keeps the cool air in on a hot sunny day.
-Also, low outside temperatures combined with moist, warm air inside can result in condensation on the inside of any glass window including that in a patio pet door.
+Also, low outside temperatures combined with moist, warm air inside can result in condensation on the inside of any glass window including that in a dog door for sliding glass door.
 Dual pane, low "E" glass can greatly reduce or eliminate this problem.
 Three great options, for dual pane/low “E” coating doors, PetDoors can provide for you would be:

 In more temperate climates, single pane glass may be perfectly adequate.
 After all, the area of the glass in a patio pet door is pretty small and won't make much difference in mild climates.
 Three other options for single pane glass doors are: